PCC 10.4 Release Manual

 Enter a Resend Reason

-A Resend Reason is required in order to save and queue the prescription for the prescriber’s approval.
+A resend reason is required in order to save and queue the prescription for the prescriber’s approval.

 Save and Queue the Resend